-The best luxury credit card is Chase Sapphire Reserve® because it has an initial bonus worth up to $750 in travel, gives a $300 annual travel credit, and provides a complimentary airport lounge membership.
-But luxury comes at a cost, and Chase Sapphire Reserve charges a $550 annual fee.
+One of the best luxury credit cards is Chase Sapphire Reserve® because it has an initial bonus worth up to $900 in travel through Chase, gives a $300 annual travel credit, and provides a complimentary airport lounge membership.
+But luxury comes at a cost, and Chase Sapphire Reserve® charges a $550 annual fee.

 When you’re comparing luxury credit cards, the devil is in the details.
 There are plenty of cards with luxury prices but pedestrian perks.
 So, you need to make sure the rewards and benefits that you get far outweigh the cost.